filippo/learn-go/README.md

-GO tests and excersises following the book:
+GO tests and exercises following the book:

 **"The GO Programming Language"** \
 by Donovan & Kernighan \